ML4T Software Setup

-The repository you've just cloned contains the grading scripts, data, and template code for all assignments.
+The above zip files contain the grading scripts, data, and util.py for all assignments.
 Each project page will also have a link to a zip file containing a directory with some template code, which you should extract in the same directory that contains the data/ and grading/ directories, and util.py, (ML4T_2018FallRC/ by default).
 To complete the assignments you'll need to modify the templates according to the assignment description.
 You can do this on the buffet0X machines directly using a text editor such as gedit, nano, or vim.
 Or you can copy the file to your local machine, edit them in your favorite text editor or IDE, and upload them back to the server.
 Make sure to test run your code on the server after making changes to catch any typos or other bugs.